pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 If you would like to contribute to the SPFx PnP initiatives, but don't yet have any of your own custom samples, there is still an opportunity to contribute.
 Existing samples, which have been created and submitted using an older version of SPFx, can be upgraded to the newest version of SPFx using the "Project Upgrade" with the [Office365 CLI](https://pnp.github.io/office365-cli/).
 The updated sample can then be submitted back into the original sample PnP repository using a GitHub pull request.

 A sample upgrade contribution helps by keeping the SPFx samples updated and counts as an official PnP contribution.

-The following Sharing-Is-Caring Code Sample contribution tutorials are available:

 ### Monthly hands-on tutorial
 Each month, a pre-scheduled, live hands-on session is available for OfficeDevPnP sample code contributions.